rw-a/valentines-day/README.md

 8. On Valentine's Day, the delivery groups distribute the items and do the serenades!

 ### Step 0: Pick a host
-1. Decide who wants to be the 'host' (person in charge of using and maintaining the website).
+1. Decide who wants to be the 'website controller' (person in charge of using and maintaining the website).
 Ideally, it would be someone tech savvy.
 2. Ask the prefects last year for the password to the /admin page and the pythonanywhere account.
-Be careful as anyone with these passwords can easily create, modify and delete tickets or completely nuke everything (Recommended: only the prefect coordinator and the host should know the passwords).
+Be careful as anyone with these passwords can easily create, modify and delete tickets or completely nuke everything (Recommended: only the prefect coordinator and the website controller should know the passwords).

 ### Step 1: Load the timetables of each year level
 1. Ask a teacher to go on OneSchool and download the PDF timetables for each year level (and also teachers if necessary).